Skip to main content

 Description of activities

 The project seeks to validate the "High Valorization" indicated in production and price ratios; and to determine the theoretical production capacity based on the SDRs used.
-The project seeks to validate the technical and economic aspects of insect farming, leveraging SDRs through real-life experience, and establish practical demonstration sites for professionals.
+The project seeks to validate the technical and economic activity of insect farming, leveraging SDRs through real-life experience, and establish practical demonstration sites for professionals.
 Three to four demonstration sites for insect breeding with SDRs in rural settings.

 The reduction of NH3 emissions by 10,833 tons per year will be achieved, and the low environmental impact of insect farming will be quantitatively demonstrated.
 The bioeconomic impact, job creation, and sustainability associated with the project's measures will be quantitatively demonstrated, and training activities will be carried out for end users.
 The results will be disseminated.